Distributed Systems Roadmap: From Consistency Models to Consensus Algorithms

 Database Design Roadmap: From Schema Basics to Distributed Data Architecture

-Master database design with this comprehensive learning path covering relational modeling, NoSQL patterns, indexing strategies, query optimization, and distributed data systems.
+A practical learning path covering relational modeling, NoSQL patterns, indexing strategies, query optimization, and distributed data systems — everything you need to design databases that actually hold up under production load.